pwolfgang/BoxArithmetic/README.md

 ## Multinumbers

-A muultinumber is an mset of poly numbers.
+A muultinumber is an box of poly numbers.
 For example:

 [0 0 0 [1] [1 1] [1 1] [1 1] [1 1] [1 1 1 1 1]]